Find your

 This afternoon we’ll enjoy our first workshop with our expert.

-We travel by road to Puno today, but we start the day in Chivay, to buy supplies for our journey.
+We travel by road to Puno today, but we start the day in Chivay to buy supplies for our journey.
 If we are lucky, the embroidery stall at the market will be open and we can enjoy a demonstration by a local expert.
-On route to Puno we’ll view pre-Incan tombs located on nearby cliffs and pass through the colourful towns of Pinchollo and Maca.
+En route to Puno, we’ll view pre-Incan tombs located on nearby cliffs and pass through the colourful towns of Pinchollo and Maca.

 We’ll continue to the ruins of Pisac where we’ll enjoy a guided tour of the citadel, visiting ruins of temples, homes, altars, carvings, tunnels and caves.
-On route we’ll stop at the shop of a local artisan in silver jewellery.
+En route, we’ll stop at the shop of a local artisan in silver jewellery.

 We continue to the village of Maras, a former salt producing centre that is thought to date back to pre-Inca times.
 There are 3,000 salt pools carved into the mountainside; the highly salty water emerges as a spring.
 The flow is directed into an intricate system of tiny channels constructed so that the water runs down several hundred ancient, terraced ponds.
 The water, exposed to the sun, leaves salt on the land.